oceanprotocol/ocean.py/READMEs/publish-eth.md

 - [x] Set envvars
 - [x] Setup in Python.
 Includes: Config, Alice's wallet, Bob's wallet

-## 2. Alice publishes the data asset
+## 2. Alice publishes the API asset

 Then in the same python console:
 ```python